fajieyuan/SIGIR2020_peterrec/README.md

 ### recommendation settings (Be careful!)
-### it will be much slower if eval_iter is smaller since it means how often you perform evaluation.
+### it will be much slower if eval_iter is smaller as it represents how often you perform evaluation.
+### it may takes only 1 or 2 iterations to converge.

 NextitNet_TF_Pretrain_topk.py
 ```js